When I was an in-house marketer at construction and home service companies, finding the best websites for contractor leads was tough.

 Handy: Handyman Leads With No Lead Fees

 Handy is an on-demand platform for booking home cleaning and handyman services.
-On the list of websites for contractor leads, this one is definitely focused on smaller projects.
+Out of all the websites on this list, Handy is definitely focused on smaller projects.

 What makes Handy different

-• Seamless Booking: Offers a user-friendly booking experience for customers and flexible work schedules for service providers.
+- Seamless Booking: Offers a user-friendly booking experience for clients and flexible work schedules for providers.

-• Customer Ratings: Relies heavily on customer ratings to match service providers with jobs.
+- Rating-based Matching: Relies heavily on user ratings to match service providers with jobs.

 How much do Handy leads cost?

 Handy takes a percentage of each job booked through the platform, rather than charging per lead.
-The exact percentage varies based on the service and location.
-This eliminates the lead quality problems that are present with some of the best websites for contractor leads.
+The exact percentage varies based on the project type and location.
+This eliminates the lead quality problems that are present with some of the other platforms.

 What works best on Handy

-• Maintain high ratings: Customer ratings are crucial for getting more bookings.
+- Maintain high ratings: Ratings are crucial for getting more bookings.

 Lowe’s Service Provider Program: Local Home Improvement Leads

 Lowe’s Service Provider program connects contractors with customers through Lowe’s retail network.
-This is another example of a lead generation service that relies on the company’s brand trust to turn DIY shoppers into home improvement leads.
-While you’re not likely to get large jobs from this service, it’s still a source of leads that might fit into your construction marketing strategy.
+This is another example of a lead generation company that relies on brand trust to turn DIY shoppers into home improvement leads.
+While you’re not likely to get large jobs from this service, it’s still a source of potential projects that might fit into your construction growth strategy.

 What makes Lowe’s Service Provider different

-• Retail Network: Leverages Lowe’s extensive customer base to generate leads for service providers.
+- Retail Network: Access Lowe’s extensive customer base to generate leads for service providers.

-• Trusted Brand: Association with Lowe’s enhances credibility and trust with potential customers.
+- Trusted Brand: Association with Lowe’s enhances credibility and trust.

 How much do Lowe’s Service Provider leads cost?